avoigtma/openshift-certmonger/README.md

 ### Build Dockerfile

-We create our own tool image from a Dockerfile.
-The image includes both 'certmonger' and the 'oc' client.
+Build the container image from a Dockerfile.
+The image includes both `certmonger` and the `oc` client.

-#### Create new build (and target image stream)

-> Note: we create a new build config using 'oc new-build', delete the bc afterwards and (re-)create our own build config.
-This is just a simple 'workaround-style' approach to create the imagestream required as the target of the build :-)

 ```shell
 oc create -f openshift/is.certmonger.yaml
 oc create -f openshift/buildcfg.certmongerDocker.yaml
 ```

-#### Start the build

-In case the creation of the BuildConfig object did not already start a build, or in case you need to start a new build once changing the Dockerfile, do it as follows:
+In case the creation of the BuildConfig object did not already start a build, or in case the Dockerfile changed, run:

 ```shell
 oc start-build certmonger
 ```

-### Create Service Account
+### Create ServiceAccount

-We create a Service Account to run the Job Pod for route creation.
+Create a ServiceAccount to run the Job Pod for Route creation.

 ```shell
 oc create -f openshift/sa.certMongerJob.yaml
 ```

-### Create Role Binding for Service Account
+### Create Role Binding for ServiceAccount

-The Service Account needs to get a role binding to obtain the required permissions.
+The ServiceAccount needs to get a RoleBinding to obtain the required permissions.

-Import the yaml using

 ```shell
 oc create -f openshift/crb.certmongerJob.yaml
 ```

-> Note: For simplicity, we use the 'ClusterAdmin' role.
-It would be a better solution to create a custom role definition having only the required permissions for the Service Account.
-However, as the pruning jobs anyway run in a namespace owned by a platform team and thus 'ClusterAdmin' enabled users, using 'cluster-admin' role is acceptable.
+> For simplicity the `cluster-admin` Role is used.
+It would be a better solution to create a custom Role definition having only the required permissions for the ServiceAccount.
+However, as the pruning Jobs anyway run in a Namespace owned by a platform team and thus `cluster-admin` enabled users, using `cluster-admin` Role is acceptable.
->
-> TODO: use a separate role which only has cluster-wide access to Routes and other required artefacts in the application namespaces.

 ### Add SCC

-The job needs to run with a fixed user id, hence add the service account to 'anyuid' SCC.
+The job needs to run with a fixed user id, hence add the ServiceAccount to `anyuid` SCC.

 ```shell
 oc adm policy add-scc-to-user anyuid -z certmonger-job-sa -n certificate-tool